In this article, you will learn:

 Setting up Groups

-On Business Plus, Enterprise, and Elite plans, Groups enable you to add multiple users to your folders and decide what permissions they’ll have in those folders – quickly and easily.
+On Business Plus and Enterprise plans, Groups enable you to add multiple users to your folders and decide what permissions they’ll have in those folders – quickly and easily.
 See this video below for how to set up Groups, as well as this detailed guide to using Groups.